digital-asset/daml-finance/docs/source/overview/architecture.rst

 implementation packages (containing concrete template definitions) can interact with each other.

-This layer includes three Daml packages, each grouping related business functionality.
+This layer includes several Daml packages, each grouping related business functionality.
 These packages can in principle be used independently from each other.

--  ``Daml.Finance.Interface.Asset`` defines interfaces for instruments,
+-  ``Daml.Finance.Interface.Holding`` defines interfaces for holdings,
-   accounts, and holdings, as well as holding properties such as :ref:`fungibility <fungibility>`, :ref:`transferability <transferability>`, or :ref:`locking <locking>`.
+   accounts, as well as holding properties such as :ref:`fungibility <fungibility>`, :ref:`transferability <transferability>`, or :ref:`locking <locking>`.
 -  ``Daml.Finance.Interface.Settlement`` defines interfaces for
    settlement instructions and batched settlements.
 -  ``Daml.Finance.Interface.Lifecycle`` defines interfaces used for
    instrument lifecycling.
+-  ``Daml.Finance.Interface.Instrument.*`` contains interfaces used for
+   different instrument types.
+-  ``Daml.Finance.Interface.Claims`` contains interfaces used for
+   contingent-claims based instrument types.
+-  ``Daml.Finance.Interface.Data`` defines interfaces related to reference data.

 In addition to the above, the ``Daml.Finance.Interface.Types`` package provides types and ``Daml.Finance.Interface.Util`` package defines utilities and interfaces used by other interface packages.